 ‘Alliteration’, ‘Merism’ and ‘Chiasmus’ are just 3 of the 39 phrase techniques referred to within EE.
 If you’re scratching your head now, prepare yourself for ‘Pleonasm’, ‘Litotes’ and ‘Zeugma’.
 But worry ye not; Forsyth’s word saga is all about making the complex simple.

 Each short chapter begins with a meaningful explanation of the specific subject.
-The author then leads you carefully through a jungle of rhetoric to explain the theory and practice of how each technique is applied.
+The author then leads you carefully through a jungle of rhetoric (with occasional tongue in cheek) to explain the theory and practice of how each technique is applied.

 How to Write Wonderful Words